 What is the process for deciding a managed move?

-As managed moves are voluntary agreements, there is no statutory scheme governing their use and limited guidance on how the process should work.
-However, best practice suggests that there should be a number of clear stages as detailed below:
+There is no statutory scheme governing their use, and there is limited guidance on how the process should work.
+However, best practice suggests that there should be a number of clear stages, as detailed below:

 What might be included in a managed move agreement?